About

 Our work is now having an international impact as we extend our student programmes and public engagement, working with governments, universities and civil society groups around the world.
 We are building our alumni network to pioneer new initiatives in interreligious cohesion and understanding.
 All this work is resourced by LSE's world-class research, bringing critical thinking to bear on the interaction of religion and global affairs.

 Want to learn more?
-View our vision document here.
+Click here for our full vision document.

 The LSE Faith Centre is quite audacious.
 It reaches out into challenging subject matter which can be avoided by other interfaith initiatives.